 Another category, and another close similarity between these service providers.
 Incorporate.com and Rocket Lawyer both have friendly and helpful customer support representatives that are quite accessible and responsive.
 They also have similar hours of availability, as Incorporate.com is available from 8am to 8pm ET every weekday, while Rocket Lawyer answers the phone from 9am to 9pm ET on weekdays.
 This category is a toss-up.

 Rocket Lawyer and Incorporate.com have similar turnaround times that are based on the guidelines of each state.
 These service providers also both offer expedited service that can dramatically cut down the length of your turnaround times, and this is yet another category where these companies are equals.

 Both of these companies make it quite simple to check on the status of your order.
 They both offer tracking tools on their websites that keep track of exactly which phase of the formation process your LLC is currently in.
 We hate to sound like a broken record, but this is another even category for Rocket Lawyer and Incorporate.com.

 Registered Agent Service

-However, Incorporate.com charges $235 per year for registered agent, which is by far the highest price we’ve ever seen for this service.
+However, Incorporate.com charges $235 per year for registered agent, which is a rather expensive price tag for this service.
 In short, it isn’t hard to find much better deals on registered agent service than these two companies provide.
-(What is a registered agent?)

 While these companies may have plenty of similarities, their customer reviews could not be more different.
-Rocket Lawyer has nearly 2,000 reviews available across the internet, and they’re mostly positive in nature.
+Rocket Lawyer has over 2,200 reviews available across the internet, and they’re mostly positive in nature.
 Customer feedback is a big pro for Rocket Lawyer.